 Junior Account Terms and Conditions

 - You must be a child or grandchild or under the guardianship of a qualifying member.

 - Junior accounts do not require regular monthly savings.

-- You can pay into a junior account via cheque, payroll deduction, Direct Debit or debit card.
+- You can pay into a junior account via payroll deduction, Direct Debit, an internal transfer or by debit card.

 - A junior can hold a maximum of £10,000 until they reach the age of 18.